Cancer is a group of diseases characterized by unusual cell growth. These cells can invade different body tissues, leading to serious health problems.

 Immune checkpoint inhibitors boost the immune system’s response to cancer.
-The immune system is designed to attach foreign invaders without destroying other cells in the body.
-Remember, cancer cells don’t appear as foreign to the immune system.
+The immune system is designed to attach to outside invaders without destroying other cells, but it doesn’t recognize cancer cells as invaders.

-Gene therapy is a form of treating disease by editing or altering the genes within the cells of the body.
+Gene therapy is a way of treating diseases by editing or altering the genes within the cells of your body.
 Genes contain the code that produces many different kinds of proteins.
-Proteins, in turn, affect how cells grow, behave, and communicate with each other.
+Proteins affect how cells grow, behave, and communicate with each other.

 Researchers are still studying most gene therapies in labs or clinical trials.

-Gene editing is a process for adding, removing, or modifying genes.
+Gene editing is the process of adding, removing, or modifying genes.
 It’s also called genome editing.
 In the context of cancer treatment, a new gene would be introduced into cancer cells.
 This would either cause the cancer cells to die off or prevent them from growing.

-Research is still in the early stages, but it’s shown promise.
-So far, most of the research around gene editing has involved animals or isolated cells, rather than human cells.
-But the research is continuing to advance and evolve.
+Research is still in the early stages, but it has shown promise.
+So far, most research around gene editing has involved animals or isolated cells rather than human cells.
+Still, the research continues to advance and evolve.

 The CRISPR system is an example of gene editing that’s getting a lot of attention.
-This system allows researchers to target specific DNA sequences using an enzyme and a modified piece of nucleic acid.
+This system lets researchers target specific DNA sequences using an enzyme and a modified piece of nucleic acid.
 The enzyme removes the DNA sequence, allowing it to be replaced with a customized sequence.
-It’s kind of like using the “find and replace” function in a word processing program.

-Many types of viruses destroy their host cell as part of their life cycle.
-This makes viruses an attractive potential treatment for cancer.
+Many types of viruses destroy their host cell as a natural part of their life cycle.
+This makes viruses a good potential treatment for cancer.
 Virotherapy is the use of viruses to selectively kill cancer cells.

 The viruses used in virotherapy are called oncolytic viruses.
 They’re genetically modified to only target and replicate within cancer cells.

 While researchers are looking at the use of several viruses for this type of treatment, only one has been approved so far.
-It’s called T-VEC (talimogene laherparepvec).
-It’s a modified herpes virus.
+It’s called talimogene laherparepvec (T-VEC) and is a modified herpes virus.
 It’s used to treat melanoma skin cancer that can’t be surgically removed.

-The body naturally produces hormones, which act as messengers to the tissues and cells of your body.
-They help regulate many of the body’s functions.
+The body naturally produces hormones, which act as messengers to the different tissues and cells of your body.
+They help regulate many of your body’s functions.

-Nanoparticles are very tiny structures.
-They’re smaller than cells.
+Nanoparticles are tiny structures that are smaller than cells.
 Their size allows them to move throughout the body and interact with different cells and biological molecules.

-While that type of nanoparticle therapy is still largely in the development stage,
+While the types of nanoparticle therapy we’ve just discussed are still in the development stage, several

 The world of cancer treatment is constantly growing and changing.
 Stay up to date with these resources:

 Cancer Currents.
-The National Cancer Institute (NCI) maintains this site.
+The NCI maintains this site.
 It’s regularly updated with articles about the latest cancer research and therapies.
 NCI Clinical Trial Database.
 This is a searchable database of information about NCI-supported clinical trials.

 - The Cancer Research Institute blog.
 This is a blog by the Cancer Research Institute.
 It’s regularly updated with articles about the latest research breakthroughs.

 - ClinicalTrials.gov.
-For current and open clinical trials around the world, check out the U.S. National Library of Medicine’s database of privately and publically funded studies.
+For current and open clinical trials around the world, check out the U.S. National Library of Medicine’s database of privately and publicly funded studies.